When.com Web Search

 The Masoretic Text is the medieval version of the Tanakh—written in Hebrew and Aramaic—that is considered the authoritative text of the Hebrew Bible by modern Rabbinic Judaism.
 The Septuagint is a Koine Greek translation of the Tanakh from the third and second centuries BCE; it largely overlaps with the Hebrew Bible.

-4. Authorship of the Bible - Wikipedia
+5. Development of the Hebrew Bible canon - Wikipedia

 6. Biblical Hebrew - Wikipedia